cleancoindev/time-based-energy-payment/smart-contract/README.md

 ***
 ## 【Introduction of the time based energy payment ⚡️】
-- How it works ?
+- This is the smart-contract for realizing the time based energy payment.
-  - Payment: using the Matic Network / ERC20 token
+- Payment: using the Matic Network of layer 2 solution for avoiding expensive gas fee when payment tokens (ERC20) are transferred.
-  - Smart contract: using the solidity/truffle.

 <br>

 - Stack
   - Solidity-v0.6.12